 One metric is that Mathematica 7 introduces about 500 new functions.
 Some of them are pretty trivial, but a remarkable number are “superfunctions” that automate huge areas of functionality, and each of those contains many separate large algorithms.

 The plot below is quite striking, too.
 It shows the growth in the number of functions in Mathematica over the past 20 years.

 Watching our development process from the inside, I’ve definitely had the feeling in the past few years that we’ve been entering a new regime of growth.
 That everything we’ve integrated into Mathematica is interacting to let us somehow build almost exponentially more.

 And the plot above suggests that something like that is really happening.

 But what’s perhaps most striking is that even as the number of functions and the breadth of functionality have been growing so dramatically, we’ve succeeded in maintaining the unity of Mathematica—and of making sure that every piece of the system fits together in a coherent way.

 That’s not been easy, of course.
 It’s the result of our long-term company culture and of a lot of systems that we’ve built up over the course of more than 20 years.
-(As well as thousands of hours of by me.)
+(As well as thousands of hours of personal work by me.)